-Hill Management continues to monitor the guidance from the Centers for Disease Control and Prevention (CDC) and follow industry-specific task force guidance for preparing commercial buildings for the safety and return of office tenants, building personnel, visitors, contractors and others.
+Hill Management continues to monitor the guidance from the Centers for Disease Control and Prevention (CDC) and follow industry-specific task force guidance to ensure continuity at our properties.

 We stay on top of federal, state and local mandates and recommendations as well as guidelines from the CDC and other regulatory and public health agencies and are making modifications as needed and as additional information becomes available.

 Frequently Asked Questions:

 - How do I contact Hill Management Services?

 Hill Management Services offices are open during normal business hours and our property managers and leasing representatives are available to assist in answering any of your concerns or questions.
 As always, you can make service requests online via Workspeed as well as submitting rent payments via Tenant Connect.

 - Does Hill Management have a pandemic plan in place?

 Hill Management has activated new procedures as part of our emergency preparedness plan to implement strategies to protect our tenants and workforce while ensuring continuity of operations.
 Our decisions are informed by the information provided by federal, state, or local government agencies, including the CDC.

 - What is Hill Management Services doing to limit the spread of COVID-19 in my building?